carinvid/CarolinaReedy/README.md

 - WELCOME TO MY PROFILE!!!!!
 - - 👀 I have a BS in Computer Science.
-- - 🌱 I’m currently learning more about Web fullstack develepoment having a Bootcamp classes at University of Utah.
+- - 🌱 I finished a Full Stack Developer Bootcamp classes at University of Utah.
-- - 💞️ I’m looking to collaborate on everything that I can while I am still learning.
+- - 💞️ I am taking PHYTON and JAVA courses at Udemy.
 - 📫 How to reach me @ carinvid@gmail.com
 - FUN FACT "I love to travel"